 Fortinet delivers a wide variety of security and networking functions delivered in a single box, when competitive solutions often require multiple devices—and multiple license expenditures—for the same capabilities.

-The Destructive and Costly Growth of the OT Threat Landscape Securing OT Systems in the Face of Rapid Threat Evolution Fortinet Oil and Gas Cybersecurity Solutions Solving OT Security with the Fortinet Security Fabric Causes and Consequences of IT and OT Network Convergence Mitigating OT Cyber Risk with the Fortinet Security Fabric A Solution Guide to Operational Technology Cybersecurity
+Why Compliance Is a Critical Part of a Cybersecurity Strategy The Destructive and Costly Growth of the OT Threat Landscape Securing OT Systems in the Face of Rapid Threat Evolution Fortinet Oil and Gas Cybersecurity Solutions Solving OT Security with the Fortinet Security Fabric Causes and Consequences of IT and OT Network Convergence Mitigating OT Cyber Risk with the Fortinet Security Fabric

 Securing Upstream Infrastructure